krushnashah/multiagent_debate/README.md

 # Multi-Agent Ideation and Debate System

-A collaborative AI system where multiple AI agents with distinct personalities and expertise debate problems, identify common ground, and produce synthesized solutions that overcome the biases and limitations inherent in single-model approaches to ideation.
+A collaborative AI system where multiple AI agents with distinct personalities, expertise, and thinking styles debate topics, find shared insights and create comprehensive solutions.
+Unlike single-perspective approaches, this system brings multiple viewpoints together to develop more robust and balanced recommendations.

 ## Table of Contents